 The NCSC guidance is here.
 The best known email authentication tools are those available at no charge from the Global Cyber Alliance which also runs boot camps on their use to secure and check domain names etc. Those services doing business with Government are required to be accredited to Cyber Essential + but this is not always enforced.
 The CPNI Employment Screening guidance includes support documentation such as: CPNI Document verification guidance and CPNI employment Screen Good Practice .

 Many organisations offer screening services using a variety of processes.
 Some automated and on-line, others not.
 Their value depends on the processes and sources they use.
 CIFAS is the main clearing house for general fraud prevention information and guidance on identity protection .
 UKIFA has just been launched, with support from the London Fraud Forum , Reed Screening and others as a UK clearing operation for advice, guidance and reporting on impersonation and identity fraud.
 ADVP is the trade association for those providing the electronic validation of identity documents in the UK.
 Founding members included Passport Proven and Prospects HEDD , the portal for validating claimed UK degrees.
-Qualification Check offers a global service.
+Veriff and Qualification Check offer global services.
 Other services for checking documents supposedly issued by Governments and/or other claimed identities include Onfido and Junio.

 Appendix 1 lists the main organisations providing cybersecurity qualifications and the processes for checking accredited individuals and training providers.

 3.11 Onwards: Identity and Access Management Identity and Access Management, Data Protection and Information Governance, Risk Management, Trading Standards, Investigation, Prosecution/Redress [to be added ]

 4 Points of Leverage

 4.1 Formation and launch of the Cyber Security Council